Jenni Loveland Albany and Surround Feral Cat Working Group Project Officer

 Bruce started with the group in March of 2017 and works three days a week on the Regional Estuaries Initiative, funded by Royalties for Regions.
 Bruce will be undertaking works to improve the quality of water entering the Oyster Harbour through the implementation of fencing, and revegetation of riparian vegetation, and working with farmers to implement best practice management including soil testing.

 Recently returned to Landcare after a ten year break to run his own salvage yard, Bruce has previously worked for the Department of Agriculture and Food in areas of catchment management, revegetation and integrated pest management.
 Bringing with him a passion to get out in the field and implement on-ground works.

-Is the newest employee and works 2 days a week .
+Sayah started in 2018 working 2 days a week which has now been extended to 3 day to help out on other projects.
 In her role as Communication Officer, she works to ensure landholders and the wider community are aware of, and have the ability to be involved in, the many exciting projects and activities which are occurring in the catchment.